tidb-samples/tidb-nodejs-mysqljs-quickstart/README.md

 }
 ```

-For more information, refer to [Delete Data](https://docs.pingcap.com/tidbcloud/dev-guide-delete-data).
+For more information, refer to [Delete data](https://docs.pingcap.com/tidbcloud/dev-guide-delete-data).

 ## Best practices

-- Using [Connection Pools](https://github.com/mysqljs/mysql#pooling-connections) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
+- Using [connection pools](https://github.com/mysqljs/mysql#pooling-connections) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
 - [Escaping query values](https://github.com/mysqljs/mysql#escaping-query-values) before executing SQL statements to prevent SQL injection attacks.

     > **Notice:** The `mysqljs/mysql` package does not yet support prepared statements, it only escapes values on the client side (related issue: [mysqljs/mysql#274](https://github.com/mysqljs/mysql/issues/274)).
 If you want to use this feature to avoid SQL injection or improve efficiency of batch insert/update, it is recommended to use [mysql2](https://github.com/sidorares/node-mysql2) package instead.

-- Using ORM frameworks to improve development efficiency in scenarios without a lot of complex SQL, such as [Sequelize](https://sequelize.org/) and [TypeORM](https://typeorm.io/).
+- Using ORM frameworks to improve development efficiency in scenarios without a number of complex SQL statements, such as: [Sequelize](https://sequelize.org/), [TypeORM](https://typeorm.io/), and [Prisma](https://prisma.io/docs).
 - Enable the `supportBigNumbers: true` option when dealing with big numbers (`BIGINT` and `DECIMAL` columns) in the database.
-- In order to avoid [Callback Hell](http://callbackhell.com/), it is recommended to use the [`util.promisify()`](https://nodejs.org/dist/latest-v18.x/docs/api/util.html#utilpromisifyoriginal) method to promisify methods such as `connection.query()`, and then use the `async/await` syntax to call them.

-    ```javascript
-    // Convert the callback-based method to a promise-based method. const query = util.promisify(conn.query).bind(conn);

-    // Call the promise-based method with async/await syntax. await query(`<sql>`);
-    ```

 ## What's next